*This post may contain affiliate links. Please read our disclosure for more information

-[You may also like: How I use Pinterest to drive massive traffic]
+[You may also like: How to become a virtual assistant]

 Income earned: $15 per account, per week (1-hour average per account).
 Earnings can be as high as $250 per month, per client, depending on the level of service you offer to Pinterest clients.

 Pros: It’s fairly easy to do once you get the hang of it, but there’s a bit of a learning curve to start.

 Cons: Can be tedious (at least for more–some people love it!).
 As a nomad, you have to have great internet connectivity for this type of remote work because the platform is image heavy and download speeds are critical.